Suomen huippumalli haussa season 3: Episode 9

 The girls go snorkeling after which Sakari meets them at Luxor Temple.
-The challenge is to take photographs and present the best five.
+The challenge is for the contestants to take photographs and present the best five.
 The idea is to know what it is like on the other side of the camera as a photographer.
 The photo shoot is for Fazer Geisha.
-The girls, made up as geishas, must emulate softness as both the original Geisha chocolate bar and the new flavour Dreamy Caramel.
-Tiia is once again the best model of the week, and Mari narrowly misses out on a place in the final.
+The girls, dressed as geishas, must emulate softness as both the original Geisha chocolate bar and the new flavour Dreamy Caramel.
+Tiia is the best model of the week, and Mari is eliminated.